What is vulvodynia?

 How is vulvodynia treated?

-Treatment for vulvodynia can be challenging, takes time, and may include: medications (anti-depressants, creams and ointments), biofeedback, counseling, sexual counseling, physical therapy, nerve blocks, and rarely, surgery.
+Treatment for vulvodynia can be challenging, takes time, and may include: medications (anti-depressants, creams and ointments), biofeedback, counseling, sexual counseling, pelvic floor physical therapy, nerve blocks, and rarely, surgery.
 Treatment is sometimes managed by a specialist who has expertise in this condition.
 Complementary therapies such as acupuncture have also been used.
 Comfort measures aimed at lowering pain and irritation may include:

 - Avoiding anything that could possibly irritate your vulva such as perfumed lotion, shampoos, and soaps or douching